awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_connector.md

    It takes several minutes for the directory to be connected and the Amazon WorkDocs site to be created\.
 When the directory has been successfully connected, the **Status** value of the site changes to `Active`\.

 All the users in the directory are added to your account as active Amazon WorkDocs users by default\.
 They can sign in and start using Amazon WorkDocs at any time\.
-For more information about user roles, see [User Roles Overview](users_ovw.md)\.
+For more information about user roles, see [User roles overview](users_ovw.md)\.

-## Step 3: Complete Admin Control Panel Setup<a name="ad-connector-admin-panel"></a>
+## Step 3: Complete admin control panel setup<a name="ad-connector-admin-panel"></a>

 After you receive the administrator registration email, connect to the Amazon WorkDocs site using the client of your choice and complete setup from your admin control panel\.